 So, how do we love God?
 Some attempt to boil loving God down to a checklist; do these things (go to church, read your Bible, be a good person), and don’t do those things, and you will prove your love for God.
 But to-do lists don’t lead to a loving relationship with anyone, and especially not with God.
 God doesn’t desire our good behavior.
 He desires our worship—our loving Him above all else.

 Loving God is much more about what is happening on the inside of us than on the outside.
 The funny thing is, as we “show up” for God with our internal efforts, our everyday external decisions are affected.

 Let’s take a deeper look at each component of what loving God internally looks like.

 Love God with All Your Heart

 My heart is the compass of my life.
 I am driven by the dreams and direction of my heart.
 Before I began a relationship with God, my goals were self-oriented.
-I wanted to do what I wanted to do, when I wanted to do it.
-But when God took ahold of my heart, I was given the ability to surrender my plans for self-promotion and gratification, in order to seize a new God-given purpose.
+I wanted to do what I wanted to do when I wanted to do it.
+But when God took hold of my heart, I was given the ability to surrender my plans for self-promotion and gratification in order to seize a new God-given purpose.

 “Guard your heart above all else,

 for it determines the course of your life.”

 My heart is fallen, full of sin, and continually thrown out of a God-centered alignment.
 When my heart’s trajectory is off-center, just like when the wheels on my car are out of alignment, there is a constant effect on the course of my life.
 In order to love God with all my heart, I must regularly take a good look at my internal compass.
 Is it God-centric or Katie-centric?

 “Blessed are those who keep his testimonies,